 Redemption Flexibility That Stands Out

-The “cover any travel purchase” option deserves emphasis.
-Book a flight on any airline, a hotel anywhere, or even an Airbnb — then erase the charge at 1 cent per mile.
-No blackout dates, no partner restrictions, and no complicated award charts.
+You can cover any recent travel purchase as a statement credit at 1 cent per mile, transfer miles to 15-plus loyalty programs, or book directly through Capital One Travel.
+The “cover any travel purchase” option deserves emphasis: book a flight on any airline, a hotel anywhere, or even a vacation rental — then erase the charge from your statement.
+No blackout dates, no partner restrictions, and no award charts to navigate.

 Practical Benefits